-- (a) supervise pharmacy assistants levels 1 or 2; or - (b) assist a pharmacist in the dispensing section of a community pharmacy; or - (c) work in a compounding lab or compounding section of a community pharmacy assisting with extemporaneous preparations as the major part of their duties. - A.4 pharmacy assistant level 4 is an employee who has acquired the competencies required to be the holder of a Certificate IV in Community Pharmacy, as determined by the National Quality Council or a successor body, and who is required by the employer to work at this level.
+- (a) supervise pharmacy assistants levels 1 or 2; or - (b) assist a pharmacist in the dispensing section of a community pharmacy; or - (b) work in a compounding lab or compounding section of a community pharmacy assisting with extemporaneous preparations as the major part of their duties; or - (c) perform the duties of a dispensary assistant, that is, assist a pharmacist in: - (i) ordering, unpacking and repacking stock; or - (ii) preparing dispensing labels; or - (iii) attaching labels (whether of a dispensing, cautionary or advisory nature) to stock; or - (iv) gathering non-clinical information; or - (v) collating prescriptions; or - (vi) delivering professional services such as the preparation of dose administration aids, collating staged supply medicines or performing other administrative tasks. - A.4 Pharmacy assistant level 4 is an employee who has acquired the competencies required to be the holder of a Certificate IV in Community Pharmacy, as determined by the National Quality Council or a successor body, and who is required by the employer to work at this level.